 1) Scope of application

-1.1 These General Terms and Conditions (hereinafter "GTC") of Swiss Organic Partners AG (hereinafter "Seller"), apply to all contracts for the delivery of goods which a consumer or entrepreneur (hereinafter "Customer") concludes with the Seller with regard to the goods displayed by the Seller in his online shop.
-Herewith the inclusion of the customer's own terms and conditions is contradicted, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of Swiss Organic Partners AG (hereinafter referred to as "Seller") apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter referred to as "Customer") with the Seller with regard to the goods presented by the Seller in its online store.
+The inclusion of the Customer's own terms and conditions is hereby objected to, unless otherwise agreed.

-1.2 A consumer in the sense of these GTC is any natural person who concludes a legal transaction for purposes that can predominantly be attributed neither to his commercial nor his self-employed professional activity.
-Entrepreneur in the sense of these GTC is a natural or legal person or a partnership with legal capacity who, upon conclusion of a legal transaction, acts in the exercise of his commercial or self-employed professional activity.
+1.4 An entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or self-employed professional activity.

-2.1 The product descriptions contained in the online shop of the seller do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.
+2.1 The product descriptions contained in the Seller's online store do not constitute binding offers on the part of the seller, but serve for the submission of a binding offer by the customer.

-2.2 The customer can submit the offer via the online order form integrated in the online shop of the seller.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button concluding the ordering process.
+2.2 The customer may submit the offer via the online order form integrated into the Seller's online store.
+In doing so, after placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.

-2.3 The seller can accept the customer's offer within five days,
+2.3 The Seller may accept the customer's offer within five days,

-by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby the receipt of the order confirmation by the customer is decisive, or
+- by sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation

-- by delivering the ordered goods to the customer, whereby the receipt of the goods by the customer is decisive, or
+- by delivering the ordered goods to the customer, in which case the receipt of the goods by the customer shall be decisive, or

-by requesting the customer to pay after placing his order.
+- by requesting payment from the customer after the customer has placed the order.

-If there are several of the aforementioned alternatives, the contract is concluded at the time when one of the aforementioned alternatives occurs first.
-The period for acceptance of the offer begins on the day after the customer has sent the offer and ends with the expiry of the fifth day following the sending of the offer.
-If the Seller does not accept the Customer's offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the Customer is no longer bound by his declaration of intent.
+If several of the aforementioned alternatives exist, the contract shall be concluded at the point in time at which one of the aforementioned alternatives occurs first.
+The period for acceptance of the offer begins on the day after the customer sends the offer and ends at the end of the fifth day following the sending of the offer.
+If the Seller does not accept the Customer's offer within the aforementioned period, this shall be deemed to be a rejection of the offer with the consequence that the Customer shall no longer be bound by its declaration of intent.

-2.4 When submitting an offer via the Seller's online order form, the text of the contract is stored by the Seller after the conclusion of the contract and sent to the Customer in text form (e.g. e-mail, fax or letter) after the Customer has sent his order.
+2.4 When submitting an offer via the Seller's online order form, the text of the contract shall be stored by the Seller after the conclusion of the contract and transmitted to the Customer in text form (e.g. e-mail, fax or letter) after the Customer's order has been sent.
 The Seller shall not make the text of the contract accessible beyond this.
-If the Customer has set up a user account in the Seller's online shop before sending his order, the order data will be archived on the Seller's website and can be accessed by the Customer free of charge via his password-protected user account by entering the corresponding login data.
+If the Customer has set up a user account in the Seller's online store before sending his order, the order data shall be archived on the Seller's website and can be accessed by the Customer free of charge via his password-protected user account by providing the relevant login data.

 2.6 The German and English languages are available for the conclusion of the contract.

-2.7 The order processing and contact are usually carried out by e-mail and automated order processing.
-The customer must ensure that the e-mail address provided by him for order processing is correct so that the e-mails sent by the seller can be received at this address.
+2.7 Order processing and contacting usually take place via e-mail and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct, so that e-mails sent by the seller can be received at this address.
 In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.